 Reading is the gateway to learning.
-It is an important functional skill for a child’s learning development process.
-In a child’s growing years from birth to age 7, development of these key functional skills is crucial.
-Developmental delays in this area would result in various forms of learning difficulties for a child.
+It is an important functional skill for a child’s development.
+In a child’s growing years, from birth to age 7, the development of these key functional skills is crucial.
+Developmental delays in these areas could result in various forms of learning difficulties for a child.

-Dyslexia is a condition where one encounters difficulty in reading, writing and spelling.
+Dyslexia is a condition where one encounters difficulty in reading, writing, and spelling.
 It arises when the brain fails to translate the information sent by the eyes and ears into an understandable language.
-It can also affect writing and spelling.
-It is a lifelong condition and common worldwide.
+Dyslexia is a lifelong condition and is common worldwide.

 It is internationally estimated that people with dyslexia represent 4% to 10% of any given population.
-Singapore is within this range, with about 20,000 students in primary and secondary school diagnosed with dyslexia.
-This essentially means that in a class of 40 pupils, 1 or 2 students on average are diagnosed with dyslexia.
+In Singapore, about 20,000 students in primary and secondary schools are diagnosed with dyslexia.
+This essentially means that in a typical class of 40 pupils, 1 or 2 students on average are diagnosed with dyslexia.

 It is impossible to tell if a child has dyslexia simply by looking at them.
 Children with dyslexia can even go through the first year of schooling just fine.
-However, schoolwork gradually becomes a burden and it is wise to seek help with a dyslexia assessment and treatment program in Singapore if it persists past Primary One (7 years old).
+However, schoolwork gradually becomes a burden, and it is wise to seek help with a dyslexia assessment and treatment program in Singapore if it persists past Primary One (7 years old).
 Unfortunately, children with dyslexia are often assumed to be careless or inattentive.
-If this misconception goes on for too long, the child’s self-esteem will fall, resulting in withdrawal and behavioral problems.
+If this misconception goes on for too long without dyslexia therapy, the child’s self-esteem will fall, resulting in withdrawal and behavioural problems.

 For one to become a successful reader, strong cognitive skills are required.
 Poor auditory processing skills are blamed for at least 80% of reading difficulties.
-However, it is important to confirm the cause of a child’s reading challenges.
+However, early diagnosis is important to confirm the cause of a child’s reading challenges.
 Thus, getting a professional dyslexia test in SG for your child can help with their development greatly.

 If you suspect your child may have dyslexia, it is important to have it confirmed with a dyslexia assessment in Singapore.
 Children with dyslexia have varying capabilities.
 Dyslexia can be mild, moderate or severe.
-Since it is difficult to identify dyslexia in a child, it is best to look out for the following signs:
+Since dyslexia diagnosis can be difficult, especially in a child, it is best to look out for the following signs: